 My tool recommendations (with links) for moving compost around are:

-- Containers to capture undesirables and garbage – I always find some bulbs, tubers or other plant leftovers that I know will never decompose even if I throw them back in the compost (these go into my curbside “green” bin) and I also find foreign materials such as plastic, synthetic teabags and plant tags or ties that will go in the garbage or recycling
+I always find some bulbs, tubers or other plant leftovers that I know will never decompose even if I throw them back in the compost (these go into my curbside “green” bin) and I also find foreign materials such as plastic, synthetic teabags and plant tags or ties that will go in the garbage or recycling

-- Containers or bags for finished compost – you can use large garbage cans or plastic bags to store your finished compost or if you have a spare compost bin that is empty, you can store it in there
+You can use large garbage cans or plastic bags to store your finished compost or if you have a spare compost bin that is empty, you can store it in there

 3. Start moving it around